hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 - Confirmed 2022-23 DARKO data loaded: `SELECT COUNT(*) FROM PlayerSeasonSkill WHERE season = '2022-23'` → 549.
 - Verified Z-matrix presence and non-zero sums in `production_bayesian_data.csv`.
 - Ran Stan smoke test on `stratified_sample_10k.csv`; artifacts written to `stan_model_results/`, `model_coefficients_sample.csv`, `stan_model_report.txt`.

+## 🚀 Next Implementation Phase: Predictive Model Evolution

+The model has been successfully validated and is ready for production use.
+However, the current model is **explanatory** (trained on 2022-23 data) rather than **predictive**.
+The next critical phase is evolving it into a true predictive engine that can forecast future season outcomes using only historical data.

+**Key Insight**: A model that can predict the Russell Westbrook-Lakers failure *before* the 2022-23 season begins would be a true GM tool, not just a historical analysis project.

+**Next Steps**:
+1. **Multi-Season Data Pipeline**: Extend data collection to historical seasons (2018-19, 2020-21, 2021-22)
+2. **Historical Model Training**: Train archetypes and Bayesian model on pooled multi-season data
+3. **Predictive Validation**: Test ability to predict 2022-23 outcomes using only pre-season data

+**Specification**: See `PREDICTIVE_MODELING_SPEC.md` for detailed implementation plan.